michellewongi/Advanced_CC/midterm/README.md

 ## Overview

-For my midterm, I created a landscape scene and users can navigate around the scene through a peephole.
-When the user clicks down anywhere on the screen, the whole scene is revealed with a different frame instead of a peephole.
+For my midterm, I created a landscape scene and users can navigate around the day scene through a peephole.
+When the user clicks down anywhere on the screen, the scene changes to night and the whole scene is revealed.
 I applied a displacement filter to the clouds to make them look like water ripples and I also applied a glitch filter to the moon sprite.
 For the movement of the waves, I used tweens to animate them.

 ## Initial Concept